 - Siblings, cousins, uncles & aunts as well as nieces and & nephews.

-- Someone who has lived with the deceased for more than two years prior to the fatal accident.
+- Someone who has lived with the deceased for more than two years before the fatal accident.

 Children hit by uninsured drivers

-In the case of a child hit by an uninsured driver, the parents of the child can claim on their behalf up until the child’s 18th birthday.
-After this age, the child can make a claim on their own behalf.
+In the case of a child hit by an uninsured driver, the child’s parents can claim on their behalf up until the child’s 18th birthday.
+After this age, the child can claim on their own behalf.
 Any money awarded to the child will be invested on their behalf in a fund approved by the courts.
 This will be transferred to the child on their 18th birthday.
-If the child does require medical care or suffers other costs before they turn 18 the settlement can be invested into a trust fund.
+If the child does require medical care or suffers other costs before they turn 18, the child accident claim settlement can be invested into a trust fund.
 This can then be used to fund care when needed.

 Whiplash hit and run injuries